 This page contains our Default Loan Prevention Plan.
 Below you will find a brief summary of our plan.
-Click Here to view the full report.
+View the full report on our Default Loan Prevention Plan.
 At the bottom of the page are monthly summaries of our progress.

 - Pre-Enrollment Efforts